marneo23/marneo23/README.md

 ---

-### 🛠️ Currently exploring:
+### 🛠️ Currently working on:
-- A pet project with Vue to reimagine music chord pages on a more practical format
+- A side project with Vue to reimagine music chord pages on a more practical format
 - 🌱 Always learning (sometimes even useful things)